 When we work on a large dataset, often it gets difficult to fetch any selective value from it.
 Moreover, you cannot choose more than multiple pieces of information simultaneously.
 In this case, ListBox is a very helpful solution in Excel.
 But the process of creating this ListBox is a bit tricky.
-Therefore, in this article, we will learn how to create a multi-select ListBox in excel with some simple steps.
+Therefore, in this article, we will learn how to create a multi-select ListBox in Excel with some simple steps.

 To make the process easier, we have divided it into 8 steps for better understanding.
 So, without further delay, let’s hop into the steps below to see how we can create a multi-select ListBox in Excel.

-Step 1: Create Excel Table from Dataset
+Step 1: Creating Excel Table from Dataset

 Initially, we need to prepare a sample dataset and convert it into a table.
 To do this, follow the steps below.